alihuber/rails4_jquery_upload/README.md

 ## Features
 * Abstracts away the need for any additional code in the model
-* Provides convienient helper methods for building the proper JSON response and a configurable upload form in the view
+* Provides convenient helper methods for building the proper JSON response and a configurable upload form in the view
 * Requires minimal JavaScript and controller setup
 * File uploader agnostic, works with carrierwave, should work with dragonfly (untested)
 * Encapsulates all needed gems in one engine